Brian Jones: Changes in band dynamics and estrangement from bandmates

 Oldham recognised the financial advantages of band members writing their own songs, as exemplified by Lennon–McCartney, and that playing covers would not sustain a band in the limelight for long.
-Further, he wanted to make Jagger's charisma and flamboyance a focus of live performances.
+Further, he wanted to make Jagger's flamboyant charisma a focus of live performances.
 Jones saw his influence over the Stones' direction wane as their repertoire comprised fewer blues covers than he preferred; more Jagger/Richards originals developed (although many still had a bluesy sound), and Oldham increased his own managerial control, displacing Jones from yet another role.

 In March 1967, Anita Pallenberg, Jones's girlfriend of two years, left him for Richards when Jones became violent towards her while the three were on a trip to Morocco, further damaging the already strained relations between Jones and Richards.
 Jones was later hospitalised in Morocco.
-As tensions and Jones's substance abuse increased, his musical contributions became sporadic.
-He became bored with the guitar and sought exotic instruments to play, and he was increasingly absent from recording sessions.
+As tensions and Jones' substance abuse increased, his musical contributions became sporadic.
+He grew bored with the guitar, sought out exotic instruments to play, and became increasingly absent from recording sessions.
 In Peter Whitehead's promotional film for We Love You, made in July 1967, he appears extremely groggy and disoriented.